 - Read: Read the notes and repeat them multiple times to retain the best amount.

 - Watch: Watch the videos which cover the auditory and visual learning of the topics.
 This allows you to hold on to the knowledge you’ve acquired.
-Also you can pause, speed up and rewind the portion of the video which is causing trouble for you in memorising.
+Also you can pause, speed up and rewind the portion of the video which is causing trouble for you in memorizing.
 Do compare it with your notes at the time of watching, this will help you construct a clear picture of the topic being watched.
-You can watch free video lectures by PrepLadder here.

 - Solidify: Solve practice questions and mock tests to solidify the topic for yourself.
 Read detailed solutions of the questions so that you feed it in your memory firmly.
 Don’t take full length mock tests at this time.
 Take practice tests or subject wise mock tests.
 You can take free mock tests by PrepLadder here.